Kav-K/GPTDiscord/README.md

 - **AI-BASED SERVER MODERATION** - GPT3Discord now has a built-in AI-based moderation system that can automatically detect and remove toxic messages from your server.
 This is a great way to keep your server safe and clean, and it's completely automatic and **free**!
 Check out the commands section to learn how to enable it!

-- **AUTOMATIC CHAT SUMMARIZATION!** - When the context limit of a conversation is reached, the bot will use GPT3 itself to summarize the conversation to reduce the tokens, and continue conversing with you, this allows you to chat for a long time!

 # Features